embecosm/dcEmb/README.md

 # Getting Started
 See the online manual [here](https://embecosm.github.io/dcEmb_docs/).

+See a set of worked examples [here](https://github.com/embecosm/dcEmb-examples)

-The codebase is briefly undergoing a substantial set of changes.
-These instructions may be out of date
+The codebase is undergoing a substantial set of changes.
+Some parts of the online manual may be out of date

 ## Python
 A recent version update has added a Python integration to dcEmb.
 This feature is